 Dr. Reinhorn has performed over 4,400 hernia operations and has published his outcomes in peer reviewed medical journals and reports all patient outcomes to a national database.
 While performing over 500 hernia operations each year, Dr. Reinhorn is working to identify ways to reduce opioid prescribing and utilization in hernia patients.
 He is the chairperson of the opioid reduction task force for the Americas Hernia Society Quality Collaborative (ACHQC).
 He is also passionate about improving value within the healthcare system for patients, providers, payers, and employers.
 Dr. Reinhorn was recently elected by the Americas Hernia Society to represent them on the board of the ACHQC.
 He is an expert in work related groin injuries and has lectured nationally about groin injuries as well as about his streamlined, specialized practice.

 Over his surgical career, Dr. Michael Reinhorn has developed expertise in minimally invasive inguinal and umbilical hernia surgery.
 He is also a specialist in surgical treatment of pilonidal disease and for the last eleven years, he has been performing the “Cleft-lift” or “Bascom flap” procedure.
-While no formal training after surgical residency is required to become a hernia surgeon or pilonidal surgeon, as a result of his 16 years of experience focusing on these conditions, he has become expert in both.
+While no formal training after surgical residency is required to become a hernia surgeon or pilonidal surgeon, as a result of his 17 years of experience focusing on these conditions, he has become expert in both.
 His practice is focused on inguinal hernia, umbilical hernia, epigastric hernia and pilonidal disease in order to provide sub-specialized level of care for patients suffering from these conditions.
-Dr Michael Reinhorn feels that he can deliver the highest quality of care be performing a very high volume of surgery in only a few procedures.
-Recent medical research has shown that surgeons and hospitals who perform high volumes of some operations have better outcomes.